cine-file/rate/README.md

 4. Optionally add `GEMINI_API_KEY` in Apps Script Project Settings.
 5. Save and deploy a new web-app version.
 6. Run `setupActiveSheetTabs` once.

+### Recommendation Diagnostics Update

+- The Generate Film Recommendations control appears below the saved-film list.
+- All diagnostic and recommendation elements use the existing theme variables and follow Gold, Light, and Classic schemes.
+- Results identify `Gemini AI jury` or `Deterministic fallback`.
+- Safe diagnostics show candidate counts and Gemini failure details without exposing the API key.
+- This update changes both `index.html` and `Code.gs`; deploy a new Apps Script web-app version.
+Existing recommendation sheet tabs do not need to be recreated if they already exist.